 How to Get Rid of Someone Obsessed With You

 There’s nothing rational about obsession.
 It harms people and prevents them from growing as a person.
-What they must realize is it’s not possible to find true happiness in other people, it starts with them.
-You can’t smother other people.
-Under those circumstances, the relationship will surely die.
+What they must realize is it’s not possible to smother people and the relationship survive.
+Under those circumstances, the relationship will die.
+True happiness is not in other people, it starts with them.
+Other ways include:

 - Be honest.
 Tell them you need your space.
 You can’t lead them on or lie to them as it will only make things worse.
 Talk to them so they learn from their mistakes.